Connor406/Connor406/README.md

   - Track **wins 🥇** and **losses**,
   - and earn points for victories!

-- 🌱 Right now, I'm learning Node, TypeScript, GraphQL, and working on my guitar skills 🤘
+- 🌱 Right now, I'm learning Node, TypeScript, ThreeJS, and working on my guitar skills 🤘

 ... that's enough emojis for one paragraph.
 Feel free to reach out if you see anything you like!